• Skip to primary navigation

 Mutual Fund Fees

 Firstly, I’ll be using unit trusts and mutual funds interchangeably.
 For the purpose of this article, they are one and the same.
+I have a more in-depth article on the impact of fees here.

 Secondly, we’ll be mainly comparing ETFs vs Unit Trusts here.
 I do this because I want to draw more attention to our local ETFs in Malaysia which are the closest and better options compared to unit trusts.
 I want to get Malaysians off high fees and unit trusts.

-For those that don’t know what unit trusts / mutual funds are, let me explain it simply.
+For those who don’t know what unit trusts / mutual funds are, let me explain it simply.
 Mutual funds are managed by a fund manager(s) who claim to be able to procure superior returns for investors.
 You put your money in a mutual fund and they invest it for you, for a fee.
 That’s it.

 The only and most logical question an intelligent investor would ask is: